To become a 10x design engineer, you need to leverage engineering design tips. Then the more tips you use, the quicker you can level up.

 #5 Don’t forget about the construction and manufacturing stage

 Good designs ALWAYS consider the implementation phase of a project.
 I’m talking about the contractors and manufacturers who need to bring your design to life.
+This is why hands-on work as an engineer is important.

 So as you design, always think ahead.
 You don’t want to create a non-buildable design.
 For example, a mechanical engineer, who shows screws in an area where a wrench will not fit in the factory.